 Nothing special just a rusty statue in the ground,

 Nothing else around it to make it worthwhile going apart from a butty van in the lay-by

 Would you visit this Newcastle statue?

 Where is Newcastle Gateshead?
 How to Get to the Sculpture

-- By Bus: The Angel (number 21) departs from Newcastle Eldon Square Bus Station and Gateshead Interchange every 8 minutes.
-The bus takes around 20 minutes from Newcastle and 10 minutes from Gateshead to get to the Angle of the North stop.
+- By Bus: Gateshead Council has put on a bus called “The Angel” (No. 21) that departs from Newcastle Eldon Square Bus Station and Gateshead Interchange every 8 minutes.
+The bus takes around 20 minutes from Newcastle and 10 minutes from Gateshead Interchange to get to the Angle of the North stop.
 The return fare from Newcastle is £3.90.
 You can view the No. 21 bus timetable and route map

 Where to Stay to See the Angel of the North

 🏨 Crowne Plaza Newcastle – Stephenson Quarter, an IHG Hotel –Close to Newcastle Railway Station, the hotel has a great pool and bar, popular with couples and groups

 Best accommodation within 5 km of the Angel of the North

 🏨 Bowes Incline Hotel – 4 stars, clean, spacious rooms, a great bar, and the hotel is 25 minutes from Newcastle International Airport.
 Angel of the North: 7 min drive (3 miles) or 26 min walk (1.3 miles)